Why Snapchat is a Valuable Political and Advocacy Campaign Tool

 As campaigns explore more mediums to further their campaign message and objectives, Snapchat has become an increasingly popular tool.
 The 2016 election is a prime example of using Snapchat’s popularity with a certain demographic.
 Throughout the Republican and Democratic primaries, Snap users could use a special filter with vote totals that updated as they were being counted, in real-time.
 Snapchat also had special filters to help engage young voters and help get out the vote before election day.
 When significant political events are happening, like the Democratic or Republican National Conventions, debates, and even State of the Unions, special snap filters are created for each event.
 Further, a few campaigns have strategically targeted attendees of an opposition party’s event by geofencing their filters to the event’s location.

 Create Your Own Political Filters for your Political or Advocacy Campaign

 In February 2016, Snapchat built a feature to make it easier for users to create their own unique filters.
 From businesses to weddings to an advocacy campaign, anyone can now can design and implement their filter in any region for any amount of time.
 Of course, the larger the area and the longer the time, the more it will cost to implement a filter.
 You can personalize pre-made filters, which have various templates to choose from, or design your own.
 The latter might be a little difficult if you are not a graphic designer, but thankfully there are many gifted artists who can turn your vision into a visually-appealing filter.

-Here at The Campaign Workshop, we have some of the best graphic designers in DC.
-We have successfully implemented one-of-a-kind, creative, and unique Snapchat filters for different organizations, and we look forward to creating more filters in the future.
+Here at The Campaign Workshop, We have successfully implemented one-of-a-kind, creative, and unique Snap filters for different organizations, and we look forward to creating more filters in the future.

 Want to learn more about Snapchat as a Political or Advocacy Campaign Tool?
 Check out our ebook, The Ultimate Guide to Snapchat, here!